 Again, it is cheap money.
 Many financial advisers could come up with a lot of things to do with $6,000 instead of paying down a low-interest rate mortgage.

 Now, we are at the big reveal.
 Yes, a USDA Rural Development loan is the only known home loan that allows buyers to increase the loan amount to cover closing costs.
 This USDA benefit does not require a purchase contract change.
 All that needs to happen is a discussion between the buyer and loan officer about the loan increase.
 Additionally, the advantages and disadvantages are discussed.

 Keep in mind, the loan amount may only increase to cover the closing costs.
 Additionally, this increase may only go up to the appraised value, but the USDA funding fee may still exceed the appraisal.
 Actually, if the loan amount covers all closing costs, the buyer may even receive their earnest money deposit back at closing!
 Resulting in a true no cash to close purchase!
 Just remember the buyer cannot receive cash back at closing other than the documented earnest money.

 Other USDA Benefits

-USDA is one of the best loans available, yet too many do not take advantage of it.
+USDA is one of the best loans available, but too many who are eligible fail to take advantage of it.
 USDA loans offer a no money down purchase with a very low mortgage insurance, liberal credit guidelines, excellent fixed rates, allows the seller to pay up to 6% of the purchase price in closing costs for the buyer.
 Plus, the benefit mentioned above.
 USDA loans do have a couple extra qualifying guidelines which are household income limits and USDA property eligibility.
 Even though these limit some buyers and properties, the USDA income limits help most families qualify and a majority of the U.S. properties are eligible.